 The Toddlebike is giving her the confidence to master turning the corners properly and develop this new skill.
 She is stopping less and less as she realises the handlebars will do the work for her.

 I’m really impressed with the Toddlebike and wish we had heard about it sooner.
-It’s a great bike for toddlers and can be used from 18 months old.
+It’s a great bike for toddlers and can be used from 18 months old so a perfect home play idea for 2 year olds.
 It seems to really help them build the confidence and skills needed to go onto the next stage of riding a bike.

 Pin For Later